SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/dynamodb.md

 Namespace for **Amazon DynamoDB** Service is **AWS/DynamoDB**.

-* **Metadata: **Add an **account** field to the source and assign it a value that is a friendly name/alias to your AWS account from which you are collecting metrics.
+* **Metadata**: Add an **account** field to the source and assign it a value that is a friendly name/alias to your AWS account from which you are collecting metrics.
 This name will appear in the Sumo Logic Explorer View.
 Metrics can be queried via the “account field”.

 ### Collect Amazon DynamoDB CloudTrail Logs